niftools/blender_niftools_addon/CONTRIBUTING.rst

 ---------------

 When all issues in a milestone are complete, a release branch is created from the `dev` branch, tagged, log updates and PR done towards `master`.
- * The project uses the python versioning scheme - https://www.python.org/dev/peps/pep-0440/#public-version-identifiers
+ * The project uses the Python versioning scheme - https://www.python.org/dev/peps/pep-0440/#public-version-identifiers
- * A release will always include an accompaning version change, but the reverse is not true : the version can change without a release.
+ * A release will always include an accompanying version change, but the reverse is not true : the version can change without a release.
 After being merged, a release will be officially released using the GitHub release system.